luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 {{% /codefig %}}

-With configuration and versioning settled you should be ready to build a release.
+With configuration and versioning settled you're ready to build a release.

-## Building a release {#docker}
+## Building a release {#building}

-Docker is handy for creating a stand-alone deployment artifact for your target OS.
-I divide my Dockerfiles into two main parts.
-I create `Dockerfile.runtime` for creating a base image of the target operating system, elixir, and erlang.
+I divide my Dockerfiles into two main parts: _runtime_ and _build_.
-Then I create a second image, `Dockerfile.build`, as another base image for application dependencies.
+`Dockerfile.runtime` contains the base image operating system, Elixir, and Erlang. `Dockerfile.build`, inherits the base image and includes the application dependencies.

-Separating the Docker files speeds up the building process from a few minutes to around 30 seconds.
+Separating the Docker files speeds up the build process from a few minutes to around 30 seconds.

 ### Create base image for your target OS

 Let's assume you want to run on Ubuntu 16.04.
-Start with the `ubuntu:16.04` base image and install Elixir and Erlang.
-I've used [asdf](https://github.com/asdf-vm/asdf) as my programming language version manager in the past.
-It actually works well in this case too, for for installing Elixir and Erlang.
+Start with the `ubuntu:16.04` and install Elixir and Erlang.

 {{% codefig caption="Dockerfile for installing Erlang 21.0.1 and Elixir 1.6.6 on Ubuntu 16.04" %}}